DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/Readme.md

 In this Repo you will find documentation of the process of exploring correlation filters and Fourier transforms to identify a human face using advanced correlation techniques.
 It is a project developed for the course on Optics and Acoustics from the National University of Colombia.
 It is carried out by:

-* Diego Alejandro Herrera rojas
+* Diego Alejandro Herrera Rojas
-* Luis Neme
+* Luis Carlos Duran Neme
-* Andrés Duque
+* Andrés Felipe Duque Bran
-* Juan Manuel Moreno
+* Nicolás Alejandro Ávila Pérez

 ## Description